llaraspata/HRMQuestionnaireGenerationUsingLLM/README.md

     │
     ├── docs               <- A default Sphinx project; see sphinx-doc.org for details │
-    ├── models             <- Trained and serialized models, model predictions, or model summaries │
+    ├── models             <- Predictions for each run experiments.
+For each of the a log and a picke file are saved.
+    │
     ├── notebooks          <- Jupyter notebooks.
 Naming convention is a number (for ordering), │                         the creator's initials, and a short `-` delimited description, e.g.